yontalane/UnityPackages/Packages/com.yontalane.shaders/Documentation~/index.md

 Replace the colors and lighting on an object with textures.
 Choose a texture based on the underlying color value.

+### Water

+A simple water shader.
+Includes foam at shore's edge, opacity by depth, and animated an caustics texture.

 ## Screen

 ### Fade